- This post contains affiliate links. Read more here.

 - You can buy grass separately from tray

 Dogs will not automatically know to use the potty pad, so training is important—we’ve got your step-by-step guide below.
+In addition to potty pads themselves, you’ll want a few essential tools in your arsenal.
+Expect accidents, especially at first!

-The Potty Pad Training Approach
+The Potty Pad Training Approach (with Video)

 1. Keep your puppy on a leash with you during the potty training phase—ideally, in a space that’s his, whether it’s a kennel, a bed, or a pen.
 When he looks like he’s starting to think about relieving himself, say your word of choice (“potty” is a popular one), then quickly take him to the pad and let him do his business.